Download Photoscape for FREE right here and edit your images within an easy and intuitive interface

-Don’t download Photoscape just for its powerful Editor, which offers image resizing, brightness and color adjustment, white balance tweaking, backlight correction, frames, balloons, a mosaic mode, the ability to adding text, basic drawing tools, plus cropping options, an array of filters, red eye removal, and more.
+In addition to that, Photoscape's Editor offers image resizing, brightness and colour adjustment, white balance tweaking, backlight correction, frames, balloons, a mosaic mode, the ability to adding text, basic drawing tools, plus cropping options, an array of filters, red eye removal, and more.

-Download Photoscape for its handy Page (make one photo by merging multiple photos at the page frame), Combine (make one photo by attaching multiple photos vertically or horizontally) and Splitter (cut up an image into several smaller pieces) options; the ability to create animated GIFs with extraordinary ease from several photos; plus the RAW Converter that transforms your meaty camera files into more lightweight JPEGs.
+It also comes with the ability to create animated GIFs with extraordinary ease from several photos, plus a RAW Converter that transforms your meaty camera files into more lightweight JPEGs.

 Yet even with all those useful features, Photoscape somehow manages to forego GIMP's steep learning curve.
 Instead, it allows you to get a quick overview of your photos and choose which to edit using simple to understand tools.
 It's a photo editor for the hobbyist who wants a useful toolset without the headaches.

 Verdict: You may not have heard of it, but give Photoscape a try and you may find it offers you far more than you expected.